tock/tock/doc/wg/core/notes/core-notes-2023-03-31.md

  * Alyssa: Because we have a fixed set of platforms, we check the platform now.
 But that's not scalable to Tock in the same way.
  * Phil: In terms of C, there are compiler flags for this.
 Whether you're freestanding or not.
 I don't know of Rust equivalents.
 I'd guess that it doesn't because of how fundamental multithreading is.
  * Alyssa: There's something in the target for the toolchain.
 But I don't think it's available to compiled programs.
- * Johnathan: We're actually the only Tock project I know of that's single-threaded.
+ * Johnathan: We're actually the only Rust project I know of that's single-threaded.
 Even the embedded stuff assumes threading in most cases.
  * Alyssa: Maybe something in build.rs with a config.
  * Phil: What's weird is that no-threading is the common case.
 It's only under host stuff that there ever is threading.
  * Alyssa: Okay, I'll review possibilities and come back.